brunch/brunch-guide/content/en/chapter01-whats-brunch.md

 In my humble opinion, this is the only worthy approach; without it, watcher performance is dismal, far too low to be really useful throughout your day.
 It is so obvious to me that it had not even occurred to me that Grunt and Gulp didn’t work this way.

-Brunch has always done so, naturally—as has Glou, for that matter.
+Brunch has always done so, naturally.

 ## The paramount importance of speed